sav-che/TL-2/Authors/Burman, Nicolaas Laurens {std. Burm. f.}.md

-> [!cite] BHL link: this entry starts at [page 416](https://www.biodiversitylibrary.org/item/103414#page/464/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 416](https://www.biodiversitylibrary.org/page/33120547) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Burman, Nicolaas Laurens {std.
 Burm. f.} (Suppl.)|second entry]] for this author

 ### Author

 Burman, Nicolaas Laurens (1773-1793).
-Dutch physician and botanist at Amsterdam, son of Johannes Burman, correspondent of Linnaeus, professor of botany at the Amsterdam *Athenaeum illustre* 1769-1793. (*N. L. Burm.*).
+Dutch physician and botanist at Amsterdam, son of Johannes Burman, correspondent of Linnaeus, professor of botany at the Amsterdam *Athenaeum illustre* 1769-1793.
+**Abbreviated name**: *N. L. Burm.*

 #### Herbarium and types